 Is gingerbread made with ginger ?

 Yes, gingerbread is made with ginger.
 It can be fresh or dried ginger, but the ginger has to be in the dough.
-The being said, if you’re allergic to gingerbread you may skin the ginger and just use the usual spices.
+That being said, if you’re allergic to gingerbread you may skin the ginger and just use the usual spices.

 After all, the flavor of gingerbread is not just the ginger, but the entire composition.
 As with pumpkin spice, there is no clear, definite flavor and people have often altered the mix to suit their tastes.